• Skip to primary navigation

 Why These GF Cornmeal Pancakes Are Great:

 1. You will love the wonderful texture.
 These pancakes have slightly crisp outsides and a soft inside.
-These gluten free cornmeal pancakes are delicious with any berries or bananas on top!
+These gluten free cornmeal pancakes are delicious with berries or bananas on top!

 2. These pancakes are so fluffy!
 Even the next day!

 3. You can freeze these pancakes easily and enjoy pancakes at any time.
-I love to make a double batch so I have the extras to freeze!
+I love to make a double batch, so I have the extras to freeze!

 I also have incredible traditional Gluten Free Pancakes if you don't have cornmeal on hand.